I-AzraeL-I-Personal/clinic/README.md

 # clinic
-Web app for a clinic managing patients' appointments implementing microservices architecture
+Web application for a clinic managing patients', doctors' and appointments' data based on microservices architecture.

 # Tech stack
 ### Backend